tgqc/QView/readme.md

 * Will read and **parse messages** from and to a queue.
 * Will **write back** or move read messages to any queue.

-Much of the functionality could do with some polishing.
+Much of the functionality could do with some polishing, and there is so much more we can do with the rich data model.

 ###QView is functional.